Herbal Healing Salve Recipe for Damaged Skin

 Make the Infused oils

-- Begin making the three infused oils needed for this recipe at least four weeks before making the salve.
-If you're using homegrown, ensure that it was harvested in its peak, and is now fully dried out.
-If there's any moisture in the herbs, it can impact the shelf-life of your salve.
-You will need enough dried calendula flowers, plantain leaves, and comfrey leaves, to fill a pint jar two-thirds full.
+- Begin making the infused oil at least four weeks before making the salve.
+If you're using homegrown herbs, ensure that they were harvested at their peak and are now fully dried out.
+Any moisture in the herbs can impact the shelf-life of your salve.

-- Once your herbs are in the jars, pour sweet almond oil over them and to within a quarter-inch of the top.
-Seal the jars, shake them, and place them in a warm place out of direct sunlight.
-If you'd like to put them in a window sill, make sure they're in a paper bag to protect the oil from UV light.
+- Pour sweet almond oil over the herbs and up to a quarter-inch from the top of the jar.
+Seal it, shake it, and place it in a warm place out of direct sunlight.
+If you'd like to put the jar on a window sill, ensure it's in a paper bag to protect the oil from UV light.
+Light causes rancidity in oil, spoiling it.

 Make the Herbal Healing Salve